Solar panels have been around for many years now. They were one of the first renewable energy ideas that made it to the domestic market.

 - Electrons pass through the silicone layers into a conductive metal panel

 - The conductive panel collects electrons and moves them on to wires

 - The wires now provide electricity to homes or the National Grid

 Of course, the simplified explanation is that solar panels convert sunlight into electricity.
 But, this gives you a more thorough look at the process behind it.

 - Lower your monthly electricity bill: Of course, a side effect of tapping into a natural energy source is that you don’t have to pay for it.
-When you power your home using solar energy, you’re basically getting free electricity.
-It most likely won’t be enough to completely provide for your home, but even supplementing some will lower your monthly electricity bills.
+When you power your home using solar energy, you’re getting free electricity.
+It most likely won’t be enough to provide for your home ultimately, but even supplementing some will lower your monthly electricity bills.